 Criteo uses scaled Commerce Intent data to match to a likely product / consumer / page ranking.
 Using this technique allows Criteo to serve relevant ads based on page context.

-Incrementality is an advanced method to measure the impact of marketing effectiveness by comparing of not only those exposed to advertising but that they purchased because they were exposed to advertising content (i.e. “attribution”).
+Incrementality is an advanced method to measure marketing effectiveness that seeks to show that those that purchased did so because they were exposed to advertising content (i.e. “attribution”).

 The contract signed by an advertiser/agency to validate a new budget for an advertising campaign.
 It is signed by the advertiser.